pisi/Reel/README.markdown

 <http://plugins.jquery.com/project/reel>

+* NEW! iPhone support!
 * Intuitive operation.
 Supports mouse wheel!
 * No need for a stitched image but we do support them too.
 * Plays fair with your existing CSS.
 * Browser and operating system agnostic.
 It's your choice.
 * No browser extensions needed.
 No Flash, nothing.
 It's just an image...
 * Tiny code base.
-No carbon footprint!

 Demo
 ----